What is a 404 Error Page

 404 Error Page

-Shows You Care About Your Customers
+Show You Care About Your Customers

 A 404 page should do more than show that a page is missing or for poor navigation on behalf of your website.
-Creating a better 404 page could help people navigate your website, and possibly they will stay despite the inconvenience.
+Creating a better 404 page could help people navigate your website and possibly they will stay despite the inconvenience.
 You can also track those 404 errors to reduce how often people see this page

-Often, your website visitors can get turned around.
+Often your website visitors can get turned around.
 And it is not always their fault.
 Maybe typed in the wrong URL or clicked on a broken link.
-Whatever the reason, you now have a confused visitor who was looking to view your website.
-You can help them find the page they were looking for, and the best way to do so is through a 404 Error Page
+Whatever the reason you now have a confused visitor who was looking to view your website.
+You can help them find the page they were looking for and the best way to do so is through a 404 Error Page

 There are some good 404 pages that go above and beyond.
 Well created 404 Pages can redirect your visitors away from being lost and confused and to a more helpful page on your website.
-A great 404-page does one thing above all else, make the visitors feel okay with not finding what they were looking for, even if only for a moment.
+A great 404 page does one thing above all else, make the visitors feel okay with not finding what they were looking for, even if only for a moment.
 And then will help direct them to where they need to go

 While 404 pages vary greatly, the best ones all seem to do two things well: